Create DataFrame

 Yields the same output as above.

-Similarly, you can also subset the data.frame by multiple conditions using filter() function from dplyr package.
-In order to use this, you have to install it first using install.packages('dplyr')
+Similarly, you can also subset the data frame by multiple conditions using the filter() function from dplyr package.
+To use this, you first need to install it with install.packages('dplyr')

 library(dplyr)